Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Set up authentication

-Your Java application will need access to information and objects in your Azure subscription, but you don't want to use your personal account information directly in your programs.
+Your Java application will need access to read and create resources in your Azure subscription, but you don't want to use your personal account information directly in your programs.
 Create a service principal in Azure to run your code under, which will have its own set of credentials

 ## Create a Linux virtual machine